Mannix: Home media

 CBS Home Entertainment (distributed by Paramount) has released all eight seasons of Mannix on DVD in Region 1.

 On May 9, 2017, CBS DVD released Mannix- The Complete Series on DVD in Region 1.

 In Region 4, Shock has released the first three seasons on DVD in Australia.

 Syndication

 CBS Television Distribution holds the distribution rights for Mannix, but only distributes a package of 130 episodes to local stations.
 The first and eighth seasons are not part of the package, nor are several episodes from season seven.

 The program currently airs on MeTV as part of its late-night lineup and has also aired on its sister network H&I; all 194 episodes of Mannix have aired on both networks.

-It is currently being broadcast on FETV and on the British Network Forces TV.
+It has also been broadcast on FETV from 2021 to 2023.